 It might seem like a huge pain in the butt to take down your tent during the day, but this is an effective way to cool down your tent.

-As you have probably learned, tents hold heat, and they can feel like an oven during the day.
+As you have probably learned, tents hold heat and can feel like an oven during the day.
 So when the sun is at its strongest, and you’re looking for a way to cool down your tent, taking it down during the day might be the best option.

 So, take your tent down during the day and keep it in a shady spot out of the sun.
 Then, you can put the tent back up in the evening when it’s much cooler.

-This can help keep the tent cooler and more comfortable to relax later on.
+This can help keep the tent cooler and more comfortable for relaxation.

 Sleeping on top of your sleeping bag can help keep you cool when your tent is hot.
 Sleeping bags are designed to retain heat to keep you warm.
 So there is no point in hopping inside the bag when you are already hot.

-It’s also a good idea to have a light sheet or blanket to put over you while you’re sleeping.
-This will help keep you cooler during the night and make it more comfortable to sleep.
+Having a light sheet or blanket to put over you while you’re sleeping is also a good idea.
+This will help keep you cooler during the night and make sleeping more comfortable.